rhnprabhune/ST558_Project2/README.md

 ## Requirements

-I used the following packages in the creation of the vignette:
+We used the following packages in the creation of the vignette:

 -   `httr`: This is used to access the REST API endpoint.
 -   `jsonlite`: This is used to parse the fetched data into a data